ianlumiere/PracticeProblems/sql/sql_notes.md

     - Every row must have a PK (no NULL values)
     - PKs should never be modified or updated
     - PK values should never be reused (if a row is deleted, its PK may NOT be assigned to a new row in the future)
+- `Foreign Key`: A field (or collection of fields) in one table, that refers to the PK in another table.

 ## Keywords